imhariprakash/notes/Computer science/cs 107 programming paradigms/readme.md

   - memmove(dest*, source*, size): similar to memcpy, but handles overlapping memory
     - as memcpy doesn't handle overlapping it is efficient but memmove is not
   - free: frees the memory allocated by malloc
+  - calloc: initiates with 0 (in case of int)
+  - getLine(): read a string of any length (uses dynamic allocation)
+    - sounds like fgets but not! (getLine: read single line from the file specified in the third argument)
+    - read continuously until /n (each char copied to buffer), pass /0 to indicate end
+    - difference: getLine uses malloc and realloc while fgets uses stack memory
   - function prototype declaration
     - correct: int (*myFn)(void*, void*)
     - wrong: (int) (*myFn)(void*, void*) // no need to cast, mention return type